 Being well-organized and developing effective plans allows you to reach your most important goals and objectives, whether business-related or personal.
 For example, a milestone can be a start date, a financial marker, the number of investors, hiring certain personnel, completing a remodeling, a visit from your relatives, or selling a certain amount of goods.

 By laying out milestones, you suddenly have a clear and attainable plan of action with the ability to see and monitor your progress.
 You also can aim for short-, mid-, and long-term goals and can adjust accordingly to meet your objectives.

 4. Minimize Risk

-By striving to understand both your competitors and your customers, you can minimize the risk to your business.
+By striving to understand your competitors and your customers, you can minimize the risk to your business.
 A business plan is essential in allocating resources and in demonstrating monthly whether your business will be making a profit that month or losing money,

-In order to minimize risk, a business plan typically includes detailed information that can improve the chances of success for any new business.
+To minimize risk, a business plan typically includes detailed information that can improve the chances of success for any new business.
 Some specific items in a business plan that will serve to minimize risk include:

 - Market analysis of the industry and your expected contribution

 - Competitive analysis of what is working in the industry